Nonlinear unitary quantum collapse model with self-generated noise: The locality issue

+It is important to note that whereas Eqs. (\ref{onedet}) are quasi-local, since each of them refers to a single detector $d$, they include the global weights $w_m$, representing remote entanglement in the scenario.
+It remains to be shown that those global weights do not allow signaling through statistics.
+As mentioned in the Introduction, that task is solved through the results summarized in Ref. \cite{brunner}: since our treatment reproduces Born's-rule-based quantum statistical predictions, it remains a subset of non-signaling theories.
+Thereby, the performance of our model is equivalent to that of CSL-type models \cite{csl}, with the advantage that here noise appears as a consequence of multilocal dynamics of the measurement apparatus.

-Although having demonstrated non-signaling as far as statistics is concerned, "spooky action-at-a-distance" remains in individual events, entering through averages, partial traces, density matrix products - all requiring evaluation of integrals over a distance.
-Therefore statistics - beyond being {\sl the} quantitative characteristics of what is observed - still remains unavoidably an interpretation in the philosophical sense.
-To get rid of that, may remain a target for future research.
+What remains to be explained is the nonlocality of individual events, not accessible through measurement statistics but still part of reality.
+Although having demonstrated non-signaling as far as statistics is concerned, "spooky action-at-a-distance" remains in individual events.
+The same is true about CSL: both approaches furnish but extensions of Shimony's "peaceful coexistence between quantum mechanics and relativity" \cite{shimony}.
+Therefore statistics - beyond being the only predictable characteristics of what is observed - still remains unavoidably an interpretation in the philosophical sense.
+To get rid of that, and find a description covering individual events as well and still free of nonlocality puzzles, may remain a target for future research; locating the right kind of nonlinear wave equation, local in configuration space, seems to be a promising target.
+The present model, like CSL-type ones, can prove to be an approximate property of the so far unknown law, not the law itself; just sufficient to pave the way to Born's rule.